 The Town of Hopedale is starting to become more proactive in providing opportunities for public participation and involvement in stormwater management practices.
-For the last few years, the Board of Health provides a Hazardous Waste Collection Day at the Hopedale Recycling Center every fall.
-These efforts provide opportunities for safe disposal and the Town monitors the amount of material collected at these events.
+For the last few years, the Board of Health has provided a Hazardous Waste Collection Day at the Hopedale Recycling Center every fall.
+These efforts helped provide opportunities for safe disposal and the Town monitors the amount of material collected at these events.
+Unfortunately due to funding, this program was cut in Permit Year 5 (FY2023).

-In addition to continuing the above practices, it is recommended that the Town allow for public review of this stormwater management plan, by posting on the Town's website.
+It is recommended that the Town allow for public review of this stormwater management plan, by posting it on the Town's website.
 These BMPs and others that the Town has committed to are detailed below.